 If you’d rather not have a motif, Motif Investing also allows you to invest in individual stocks for a rock-bottom price of $4.95 per trade.
 So, Motif is part robo-advisor part traditional online brokerage, which meets the needs of both whose who want help as well as those who want a DIY approach.
 Here’s my Motif Investing review to get a better idea of the services they have to offer.
-You can also open a Motif Investing account and get up to $150 cash back!
+Open a Motif Investing account and start investing today!

 Scottrade is what you’d think of as a traditional online brokerage.
 You manage the investing on your own and can choose anything from stocks and options to mutual funds and ETFs.
 While this will require more work than going with a robo-advisor, Scottrade is well-known for their tools and educational offerings.

 You have one option if you’re investing with $1,000 or less at Scottrade – that’s an IRA.
 You can open a retirement account with a minimum balance of $500.
 They do require $2,500 for a non-retirement account, so that won’t be a possibility if you’re investing with $1,000 or less.
 Scottrade has a competitive commission, coming in at $7 per trade plus an abundance of tools to help you manage your investments.
 Here’s my Scottrade review to get a better idea of the services they have to offer.
 You can also open a Scottrade account and get up to $2,000 cash back!